doudoudedi/hackEmbedded/README.md

    ![image-20230213151548871](https://raw.githubusercontent.com/doudoudedi/blog-img/master/uPic/image-20230213151548871.png)

    Add the retrieval of device information.
 Use - s to search for the - model parameter.
 This search is fuzzy and insensitive to case.
 Try to use the device information with the highest matching degree between lowercase output and input when inputting

+   If the following error occurs

+   hackebds: error: argument -model: expected one argument

+   Please set all parameters to lowercase or lowercase mixed with uppercase.
+I guess it is due to the conflict between python and bash in the interpretation of uppercase and lowercase letters

    ```
    hackebds -model ex200 -s